Group One Betting Guide

 Future champion stallions have also failed to win.
 Encosta De Lago was a defeated $1.55 favourite with Exceed And Excel running sixth as the $2.50 favourite.

-Punters will be happy to know that only one of the last 10 Caulfield Guineas favourites have failed to finish in the top three.
-That’s a consistent statistic and a reason why punters love betting on this race.
+Punters will be happy to know that only two of the last 12 Caulfield Guineas favourites have failed to finish in the top three.
+That’s a consistent statistic and a reason why punters love betting on the Caulfield Guineas.

-For the punters wanting to back a long shot, nine horses have paid over double figured for the win with an average win price of $53.44.
+For the punters wanting to back a long shot, 10 horses have paid over double figures for the win with an average win price of $51.75.
 That tells us when you’re looking for the upset, look very wide.

 Guide to the Caulfield Guineas

 There are many lead-up races to the Caulfield Guineas, but none more so than the Caulfield Guineas Prelude.
 The aptly-named race is run over 1400m two weeks before the Guineas with seven winners coming out of the Prelude since 2000.

 Three horses have done the double: Helmut, Anacheeva and Wonderful World, so look for horses that are running on well in the Prelude for the best betting guide.

 The Stutt Stakes is also a good guide with three Caulfield Guineas winners having won the Stutt Stakes as their lead-up race.
 Griff, Whobegotyou and Helenus used this schedule and it proved to be a good tactic.